ylanmuller/okta-querier/README.md

 - Add your read-only token into the `headers` variable
 - Adjust the `oktaDomain` variable to use your custom domain.

-You can also optionally adjust the print statement under line 33 to include additional profile details, such as custom fields, by using this syntax:

-`\nField Name: {userInfo["profile"]["fieldApiName"]}`

-**Note**: I recommend running a one-off API call to fetch a user in your Okta environment to easily see what your field API names are, but you can also find them in Okta's profile editor.

 Set it to be an executable with `chmod + x /path/to/utility`.

 You should be ready to use the utility!

+## Customization

+You can adjust the print statement under line 33 to include additional profile details, such as custom fields, by using this syntax:

+`\nField Name: {userInfo["profile"]["fieldApiName"]}`

+I recommend running a one-off API call to fetch a user in your Okta environment to easily >see what your field API names are, but you can also find them in Okta's profile editor.
+This customization guidance applies to other print statements in the utility as well.